ScottLogic/blog/_posts/2026-07-14-three-approaches-to-tool-safety-with-coding-agents-choose-your-next-step.md

 ## **Next steps for projects**

-As AI coding tools move from being supervised assistants to agentic development tools, teams and organisations will need to strike some trade offs on agent autonomy, safety, supervision, and setup effort.
+As AI coding tools move from being completion assistants to agentic actors, teams and organisations need to take stock of the safety implications.
+Many are likely running with more risk than they should, or than they realise.
+It might only be a matter of time before that goes wrong.

+Safety practices are often driven by what’s reasonably or easily possible rather than what is safe.
+There’s a complex balance to be struck between agent autonomy, productivity of people and agents, safety, supervision, and setup effort.
+Although agent runtimes do offer some features of varying readiness to help with this, the default path they lead us on doesn’t really encourage us to think too much about it.

-The approaches to safety are all quite different, and specific tools/implementations are moving fast.
-Some are clearly not ready yet.
+The approaches to safety are all quite different, and development of agent runtimes is moving fast.
+Some are clearly not ready yet, and there might not be any good solution at the moment depending on your environment and technology stack.
 I expect the principal approaches outlined above are here to stay however \- different ones will suit different contexts.

-I think the current questions for a software project are \- what do we think of our tool safety as it stands, and what is our next step?
-Projects may want to ask them again in a couple of months.
+I think the pertinent questions for a team are \- what do we think of our tool safety as it stands, what are our next steps, and when will we review this?
+Take an active position on it.
+It’s far preferable to ask these questions proactively rather than as part of an incident post-mortem.